Once upon a time, a young man opened his eyes.

-He sat next to a box of red, coldweather lettuce and pulled the long, oak club his father called the orphan breaker from its place behind him.
+He sat next to a box of coldweather lettuce and pulled the long oak club his father called the orphan breaker from its place behind him.
 Litnig had never actually used it on an orphan, but he’d hit a thieving man with it once, square in the face, as hard as he could.
-The memory of the man’s blood hitting his cheeks still made him shudder.
+The memory still made him shudder.

-When Litnig looked up, the Aleani was still staring at him.
+When Litnig looked up, the Aleani was staring at him again.

-The Aleani didn’t move, but its eyes, dark brown and glittering, tracked Litnig as the cart approached it.
+The Aleani didn’t move, but his eyes, dark brown and glittering, tracked Litnig as the cart approached him.